-The Residential Use category has been updated to permit horizontal mixed use, remove outdated language and modernize descriptions for Dashed-Line and Redevelopment Areas, as well as pending an update to reflect modern reference for the Special Residential Facilities.
+The Residential Use category has been updated to permit horizontal mixed use, reflect the modern reference for Special Residential Facilities, remove outdated language and modernize descriptions for Dashed-Line and Redevelopment Areas.

 The areas designated for residential use on the Future Broward County Land Use Map (Series) are intended primarily for dwellings, but other land uses related to a residential environment, including neighborhood shopping centers, neighborhood parks and schools may also be appropriate therein.